 Remember to let the driver know when you will be taking the bus/van back to Cusco, so they can count the seats (if you booked a round-trip ticket).

-In Agua Calientes, there are accommodations for you to stay.
-You can still take the bus/van on the same day but it can be very exhausting and you will be in rush.
+In Aguas Calientes, there are accommodations for you to stay.
+You can still take the bus/van on the same day but it can be very exhausting and you will be in a rush.

-TIP: Many tour agencies in Cusco offer PEN95-105 ($28-$31) includes two-way transportation and one night in a hostel in Agua Calientes.
+TIP: Many tour agencies in Cusco offer PEN95-105 ($28-$31) includes two-way transportation and one night in a hostel in Aguas Calientes.

 Total cost per person